-Ho central mosque temporarily closed over 'anticipated clash' among Muslim folks
+Ho Central Mosque temporarily closed over 'anticipated clash' among Muslim folks

-He said the decision to closed down the mosque was birthed after series of meetings held by the Ho Municipal Security Council (MUSEC), which he co-chaired upon having reports of Chieftancy dispute in the Zongo community.
+He said the decision to close down the mosque was birthed after series of meetings held by the Ho Municipal Security Council (MUSEC), which he co-chaired upon having reports of chieftaincy dispute in the Zongo community.

-“Just to avert an anticipated or possible clash between the two parties in this Volta regional Imamship impasse that is why the Ho Municipal Security Council took a decision that the mosque should be put under a lock,” he said.
+“It's to avert an anticipated or possible clash between the two parties..." he said.

 The root of the dispute and matters arising